 High blood pressure can happen in pregnancy in 2 forms.
-It may be a preexisting condition,
+It may be a preexisting health

-called chronic hypertension, or it can develop during pregnancy.
-This is a condition
+problem called chronic hypertension.
+Or it can develop during pregnancy.
+It is then

 known as gestational hypertension.
-It is also called toxemia or preeclampsia and happens
+It is also called toxemia or preeclampsia.
+It happens

 most often in young women with a first pregnancy.
 It is more common in twin pregnancies,

-and in women who had blood pressure problems in a previous pregnancy.
+and in women who had blood pressure problems in an earlier pregnancy.

-High blood pressure can lead to placental complications and slowed fetal growth.
-If
+High blood pressure can lead to placental problems and slowed fetal growth.
+If untreated,

-untreated, severe hypertension may cause dangerous seizures and even death in the
+severe high blood pressure may cause unsafe seizures and even death in the mother

 Women with preeclampsia may need bedrest.
-Moderate or severe preeclampsia or eclampsia
+If you have moderate or severe preeclampsia

-Women who have high blood pressure before pregnancy often need to continue taking
+Women who have high blood pressure before pregnancy often need to keep on taking their

-their antihypertensive medicine.
-Your healthcare provider may switch you to a safer
+blood pressure medicine.
+Your healthcare provider may switch you to a safer medicine

-Kidney function tests and ultrasounds are often performed more often on pregnant women
+Kidney function tests and ultrasounds are often done more often on pregnant women

-with high blood pressure to keep an eye on the mother's health and fetal growth and
+with high blood pressure.
+They help keep an eye on the mother's health and the fetus'

 Infectious diseases and pregnancy